davegreen/davegreen.github.io/_posts/2011-07-23-recent-books.md

 ### Vitals - Greg Bear

 A story about bacteria, the Soviet Union and people attempting to find eternal youth.
 Not convinced?
-I thought it was great!</li>
+I thought it was great!

 - - -